JoyOfCodingPDX/GettingStarted/README.md

 Again, please ensure that all of your code for the assignments is in a **private** GitHub repository.
-GitHub makes it very easy for people to find your code and you do **not** want to have your work plagiarized.
+GitHub makes it very easy for people to find your code, and you do **not** want to have your work plagiarized.
 After the course is over, if you want to make your repository public to help contribute to your coding portfolio, that's fine.
 I do ask that current students not leverage former students' code to inform their projects.
+If you have questions about your code that you'd like me to answer, please feel free to [make me a collaborator](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) on your private repository.
+I will try my best to engage you in a discussion about  your code.

 The below `git` command line examples are expressed using UNIX syntax.
 They are known to work on the CS Department's Linux machines and on MacOS.
 Students